iapyeh/sshscript/syntax.md

 ```

 Every single line is executed individually.
 Their output of stdout or stderr are concatenated together.
-Commands are executed one by one.
+Commands are executed one after one.
 The value of $.exitcode is the exit code of the last command.

 ## $$